There’s really no shortcut to forgetting someone. You just have to endure missing them every day until you don’t anymore.

 His brother, Germaine, echoes the sentiment that Greg was acting strangely in the period leading up to his disappearance.

 Did he have a mental breakdown and somehow forgot where he was or what he was doing.
 What if he is still out there as a living John Doe?
 If that was the case, he might have been found had an adequate search been performed of the area around his vehicle.

-I’m sounding really critical here because I am.
+I sound really critical here because I am.
 I feel like the investigation was bullshit.
-Maybe the outcome would have been the same, but at least they could have said they tried.
+Maybe the outcome would have been the same, but at least the police hey could have said they tried.

 Did he hurt himself as a result of his bipolar disorder?
 It’s a question that has to be asked.
 If so, where did he go to do that?
 There isn’t much within walking distance of the location his car was found.
 Did they check the surrounding camera’s if they existed?